 We are safe.
 No one should be emotionally, physically or sexually unsafe in a relationship.
-No one should be called names or put down, harassed, stalked or emotionally controlled in other ways, physically hurt on purpose, forced or coerced (pressured) to do anything they don't want to do sexually, affectionately or otherwise.
-We should feel and be actively shown that our partner would never do us harm intentionally, and we should clearly show a partner we would never do them harm on purpose.
-If we are not safe in those basic ways or we don't feel safe, our relationships are likely abusive instead of healthy.
+No one should be called names or put down, harassed, stalked or emotionally controlled in other ways.
+No one should be physically hurt on purpose, forced or coerced (pressured) to do anything they don't want to do sexually, affectionately or otherwise.
+We should feel and be actively shown that our partner would never intentionally intentionally harm us.
+We should clearly show a partner we would never harm them on purpose.
+If we are not safe in these basic ways or we don't feel safe, our relationships are likely abusive instead of healthy.

-If anyone in a relationship is unable to be safe for everyone else in it, that person will need to do what they need to to first become safe before getting into or continuing the relationship in any way where anyone in it is at risk of abuse.
+If anyone in a relationship is unable to be safe for everyone else in it, that person will first need to become safe for others before getting into or continuing the relationship.